Work samples

 Concept and scripting process for DJTH episodes

 While some DJTH videos go straight from concept and research to refinement and production, most storylines for full-length episodes (as well as other curriculum tools for grown-ups such as books and teaching videos) are crafted from extensive engagement with audiences to test and refine concepts, characters, songs, and language.
-Danny's work is crafted in response to direct feedback from the kids and families he serves, and he tries to reflect their needs, conversations, and input back to them through his storytelling, both in person and in the finished episodes of the series.
+My work is crafted in response to direct feedback from the kids and families I serve, and I try to reflect their needs, conversations, and input back to them through my storytelling, both in person and in the finished episodes of the series.

 • Livestream performances